JaguarFD/we-guide/docs/02-basics/03-organizations.md

 ## Create and manage camera details
-Wild Eyes requires each camera checks to be associated with a camera.
+<Title /> requires each camera checks to be associated with a camera.
 You can manage camera metadata in the Organization workspace.
 Click on the **Organization details** button, then select **Cameras**.

 ![](../getting-started-images/organization-page/org-details.png)